 - Then, add the tiles to a "pattern line" (first line 1 space, second 2 spaces and so on).
-A line can only hold one colour.
+A line can only hold one color.
 When you complete a line it will move from the "pattern line" to the line on its right to the wall.
-You can only put one tile of each colour into each row of your wall, so you cannot put tiles into your pattern line if you have already completed that color in that row in your wall.
+You can only put one tile of each color into each row of your wall, so you cannot put tiles into your pattern line if you have already completed that color in that row in your wall.
 If you picked up more tiles than can fit in your pattern line, the rest goes to your floor line (which will cost you points during scoring a round).
 Once the floor line is full, unusable tiles are discarded.

 After all tiles are taken, check your pattern lines from top to bottom.
 If a line is complete, move the rightmost tile to the corresponding place, score accordingly and discard the rest from that line.
 Else, those tiles stay in your pattern lines for the next round.